How to create a custom map key

 |90||81-100 write any text here|

-Summing up: The principle to create a custom legend is to choose certain rangers first, then use the middle value of the specific range as the "Value".
-What you write as a caption is free to choose.
+Summing up: The principle to create a custom legend is to choose certain ranges first, then use the middle value of the specific range as the "Value".
+You can freely choose what you will use as a caption.